Posts

 Image

-EXERCISE RECOVERY AS YOU AGE Exercise Recovery in Your Forties, Fifties, and Sixties: What Really Happens, and How to Help Your Body Bounce Back Staying active as you hit your forties, fifties, and sixties is one of the best gifts you can give yourself, but let’s be honest: recovering from a brutal workout doesn’t feel the same as it did in your twenties.
+EXERCISE AND RECOVERY FOR OLDER ADULTS Exercise Recovery in Your Forties, Fifties, and Sixties: What Really Happens, and How to Help Your Body Bounce Back Staying active as you hit your forties, fifties, and sixties is one of the best gifts you can give yourself, but let’s be honest: recovering from a brutal workout doesn’t feel the same as it did in your twenties.
 The basics—rest, good food, and sleep—still matter, but the science says your body changes up the recovery playbook as you get older.
 Muscle repair slows down, inflammation can linger longer, and you might find yourself craving an extra day or two before your next session.
 The good news?
 With a few clever tweaks, you can keep moving, keep making progress, and actually feel better doing it.
 Why Recovery Changes with Age Here’s what’s going on under the hood: As we age, our muscles don’t bounce back as quickly.
-The cellular machinery that repairs muscle fibers after a workout isn’t as snappy, thanks in part to changes in hormone l...
+The cellular machinery that repairs muscle fibers after a workout isn’t as snappy, thanks in part to chan...

 Image